hdinsight/hdinsight-storm-examples/README.md

 ### SCP.Net Examples
 Check out more [SCP.Net Examples](SCPNetExamples)

+This directory now contains many SCP.Net examples that show the APIs available in SCP.Net NuGet package.
+Follow the instructions in the above directory to deploy these examples to your HDInsight Storm cluster.

-The ```HybridTopologyHostMode``` example in [SCPNetExamples/HybridTopologyHostMode](SCPNetExamples/HybridTopologyHostMode/net) has examples on all the different types of hybrid modes.
+The ```HybridTopologyHostMode``` in [SCPNetExamples/HybridTopologyHostMode](SCPNetExamples/HybridTopologyHostMode/net) has examples on all the different types of hybrid modes.

 ### Topology, Spout  Bolt templates
 Templates to connect to various Azure services: